-- For a woman who previously has had breast cancer, ovarian cancer, or other cancer, but who has not been diagnosed with BRCA-related cancer, appropriate preventive screening, genetic counseling, and genetic testing. - FDA-approved contraceptive items or services prescribed by your health care provider based upon a specific determination of medical necessity for you. - For transgender individuals, sex-specific preventive care services (e.g., mammograms and Pap smears) that your attending provider has determined are medically appropriate. - For dependent children, certain wellwoman preventive care services that the attending provider determined are ageand developmentally-appropriate. - Anesthesia services in connection with a preventive colonoscopy when your attending provider determined that anesthesia would be medically appropriate. - A required consultation prior to a screening colonoscopy, if your attending provider determined that the preprocedure consultation would be medically appropriate for you. - If you received pathology services from an in-network provider related to a preventive colonoscopy screening for

-- which you were responsible for a portion of the cost, such as a deductible, copayment or coinsurance. - Certain immunizations that ACIP recommends for specified individuals (rather than for routine use for an entire population), when prescribed by your health care provider consistent with the ACIP recommendations. - FDA-approved intrauterine devices and implants, if prescribed by your health care provider. - Brand name drug when the generic equivalent drug is available, if your provider determines the brand name drug is medically necessary and the generic equivalent drug is medically inappropriate.
+- For a woman who previously has had breast cancer, ovarian cancer, or other cancer, but who has not been diagnosed with BRCA-related cancer, appropriate preventive screening, genetic counseling, and genetic testing. - FDA-approved or FDA-cleared contraceptive items or services prescribed by your health care provider based upon a specific determination of medical necessity for you. - For transgender individuals, sex-specific preventive care services (e.g., mammograms and Pap smears) that your attending provider has determined are medically appropriate. - For dependent children, certain wellwoman preventive care services that the attending provider determined are ageand developmentally-appropriate. - Anesthesia services in connection with a preventive colonoscopy when your attending provider determined that anesthesia would be medically appropriate. - A required consultation prior to a screening colonoscopy, if your attending provider determined that the preprocedure consultation would be medically appropriate for you. - If you received pathology services from an in-network provider related to a preventive colonoscopy screening for which you were responsible for a portion of the cost, such as a deductible, copayment or coinsurance. - Certain immunizations that ACIP recommends for specified individuals (rather than for routine use for an entire population), when prescribed by your health care provider consistent with the ACIP recommendations. - FDA-approved intrauterine devices and implants, if prescribed by your health care provider.